CarlaBuongiorno/OceanThrills/README.md

 ### Features Left to Implement
 - A 404 page to help the user navigate back home.

-- On medium screen devices and larger, the __current weather__ for Mauritius, displayed in the middle of the navigation bar at all times .
+- On medium screen devices and larger, the __current weather__ for Mauritius, displayed in the middle of the navigation bar at all times.

 - On small screen divices, the __current weather__ for Mauritius displayed next to the title of each activity page.

 - I originally had the maps a little more zoomed in which was great for large screens, but it was then too zoomed in on smaller screens, so in order for the maps to display best on small screen, I zoomed them out and so they are now a lot smaller on larger screen sizes.
 I'm sure there is a way to make the maps more responsive to different screen sizes, but I have decided to leave that task as a future feature due to time constraints.

 - __Marker Clustering__ would be a great way to get around the fact that there are so many markers on each map and a user cannot access them easily while they are so close together.
 Due to time constraints, I leave this as a future feature.

+- __User feedback__ about the navigation bar was that on the screen size where the _Activities_ and _Contact_ menu items are switched to a toggle button, either the _Contact_ button should no longer be a button, but rather a plain menu list item, or the _Activities_ should no longer have the extra 'dropdown' step, but rather each activity should display as a stand-alone menu item.
+I originally had an extra _Home_ menu item, and I believe the design choice and layout of the menu items were then well suited, but now that I have removed the _Home_ item, I agree that the design and layout needs adjusting and a little 'rethinking'.
+This will also be left as a future adjustment due to time constraints.

+- The menu __toggle button__ does not close automatically, again this will be a future feature.

 ## 4. Technologies and Resources Used
 ### Languages